pydykit/pydykit/paper/paper.md

 Solving such problems numerically requires discretization techniques that translate continuous equations into a computationally feasible form.
 Our open-source Python package `pydykit` is designed to facilitate this process by providing a general, accessible and well-structured framework for the numerical treatment of dynamical systems.

-The motivation behind `pydykit` extends beyond its immediate functionality.
-We aim to support research publications by ensuring the reproducibility of computational experiments, thereby enhancing the transparency and credibility of numerical results.
-Moreover, `pydykit` serves as a foundation for object-oriented integration methods, fostering collaborations in research and teaching.
-By lowering the barrier for students and early-career researchers to contribute to the field, the software encourages engagement with structure-preserving methods and modern computational approaches.
-Additionally, we wish to share our perspective on the numerical treatment of dynamical systems and help bridge gaps in state-of-the-art structure-preserving techniques.

-A key decision in the development of `pydykit` was the choice of programming language.
-Python was selected due to its accessibility, widespread adoption, and extensive ecosystem of scientific computing libraries.
-Its high-level syntax facilitates ease of use, making it an attractive option for researchers, industry applicants and students.
-However, Python also presents performance limitations compared to lower-level languages like C++ or Fortran, particularly for computationally intensive tasks.
-Alternative frameworks exist in other languages, but we find that Python strikes a balance between usability and extensibility, allowing for seamless integration with high-performance libraries when needed.

 As the successor to the MATLAB package `metis`, `pydykit` inherits and builds upon its core features, offering a robust, object-oriented framework suitable for solving differential-algebraic equations (DAEs).
 With a focus on usability and modularity, `pydykit` integrates seamlessly with the Python ecosystem and